Best practice guidance on construction standards and procedures

 2.7 Deconstruction and construction activity must minimise both the health and safety impacts of the development for employees, contractors and other staff and the local community.
 Focussing only or primarily on the safety aspects will be insufficient to comply with this requirement.

-3.1 All vehicle access to the site must take place along the arterial road network, suited to such movement, as opposed to narrow residential streets in order to protect residential amenity.
+3.1 All vehicle access to the site must take place along Main Roads (i.e. the Transport for London Route Network (TLRN) and the Strategic Road Network (SRN) including the A315), suited to such movement, as opposed to narrow residential streets in order to protect residential amenity.
 This includes the need to reverse down narrow two-way residential streets (e.g. Cheval Place and Montpelier Street) and/or turn and reverse at the next closest junction to allow forward movement back down the shortest route on such roads.

-3.2 If the primary address of the development is on an arterial road (e.g. Brompton Road, Exhibition Road or Knightsbridge) then all construction work should take place on that road not on or through narrow residential roads.
+3.2 If the primary address of the development is on a Main Road (e.g. Brompton Road, Exhibition Road or Knightsbridge) then all construction work should take place on that road not on or through narrow residential roads.

 4.1 All vehicles using narrow residential roads must have a maximum gross weight of five tonnes and two axles unless no alternative exists.
 Alternative vehicles may only be used if the developer demonstrates and confirms in writing that no practical alternative exists and that no significant damage would be caused if the alternative is used e.g. to weak under-pavement vaults or old buildings along the access and egress routes.